 Remember that some data path's are asymmetric.
 ADSL, cable modems, and cellular, for example, have much slower uplink speeds than downlink speeds.
 If you have an asymmetric data path, make sure to use the correct setting for the direction you are moving data.

 Some network paths may not have a fixed speed.
 Some hosting providers and consumer ISPs provide "burst" data rates which allow traffic to exceed the rated network speed for brief periods of time.
 It is extremely difficult to emulate burst speed because most emulators do not provide mechanisms for it and most providers do not reveal their algorithms.
 It is therefore best to ignore burst speeds and emulate only the rated speed.

 A real-world wide-area-network consists of dozens of devices and links, each of which may be carrying or buffering data at all times.
 An emulator has only one buffer, which must reflect the total carrying capacity of the path.

 Data cannot flow faster than the buffer size divided by the round-trip-time.
 For example, if you use a 1 megabyte buffer with a 120ms round-trip time, then data cannot flow faster 70 megabits per second regardless of other settings!

 Ideally, you would set the buffer size to the known total of all the buffers of all the devices in the path.
-Since this is rarely a known quantity, the next best thing is to calculate the maximum bandwidth-delay product of the path and set the buffer to twice that value.
+Since this is rarely a known quantity, the next best thing is to calculate the maximum bandwidth-delay product of the path and set the buffer to at least twice that value.

 For example, if a real-world path has a maximum speed of 1 gigabit per second (1,000,000,000) and is known to occasionally have round-trip-times of up to 200ms (0.2), then the aggregate buffering of that path must be at least 200,000,000 bits (25,000,000 bytes) and the WAN emulator buffer should be set to at least 50 megabytes.